tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 I could always rely on Rien for a quick and helpful answer to any question I had.

 // de vakgroep (ook alle lesgevers van de opleiding)
-I want to thank the entire WINST departement, and especially all the lecturers I had through my bachelor and master eduction at Ghent University.
+I want to thank all the lecturers I had through my bachelor and master eduction at Ghent University.
 One should not admit to having favorites, but I do want to explicitly thank a few people not previously mentioned---_Felix Van der Jeugt_, _Nico Van Cleemput_, and _Jan Goedgebeur_.

-I would also like to thank the people who mean a great deal to me in a no professional capacity, my friends and family.
+I would also like to thank the people who mean a great deal to me in a none professional capacity---my friends and family.

-// Vrienden: Jorg, Max, Wout, Kieran, Jasper, Michiel, the maestro Tibo, Alex, Nicole, Christine I want to thank Bachachus for being such an amazing and inseperable group of friends, thank you _Jorg_, _Max_, _Wout_, _Kieran_ and _Jasper_.
+// Vrienden: Jorg, Max, Wout, Kieran, Jasper, Michiel, the maestro Tibo, Alex, Nicole, Christine I want to thank Bachachus for being such an amazing and inseparable group of friends, thank you _Jorg_, _Max_, _Wout_, _Kieran_ and _Jasper_.
 I want to thank _Tibo_ and _Michiel_ for our time at university together.
-Finally, I wish to thank my oldest friends, _Christine_, _Nicole_, and _Alex_ for their lifelong friendship.
+Finally, I wish to thank my longest friends, _Christine_, _Nicole_, and _Alex_ for their lifelong friendship.

 // Xiaoyu
 Special loving thanks go to my darling _Xiaoyu_ (#text(size: small, "晓雨")) for bringing a spark to my life that fuels me to reach higher and further than I ever could alone.